jeffreykegler/personal/timeline.md

 # 1968

-Jay Earley invents the algorithm named after him.
+Jay Earley discovers the algorithm named after him.
 Like the Irons algorithm,
 Earley's algorithm is Chomskyan, syntax-driven and fully general.
 Unlike the Irons algorithm, it does not backtrack.